Breadcrumb

 - You feel exhausted all or much of the time.
 And it doesn't get better with rest.

-- Your symptoms may flare up after a mental or physical activity that used to be no problem for you.
-Often there is a delay before it starts.
-And it can take days, weeks, or more to feel better.
+- Your symptoms often flare up after a mental or physical activity that used to be no problem for you.
+There may be a day or two delay before it starts.
+And it may take days, weeks, or more to feel better.

 - You have problems sleeping.
 Or you may wake up feeling tired or not rested.

-- It may be harder for you to think clearly, to concentrate, and to remember things.
+- It may be harder for you to think clearly, concentrate, and remember things.

 - You may feel dizzy, weak, or in more pain when you have been standing or sitting upright for a long time.